MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/monitor-dpm.md

 ::: moniker-end

 ## Monitor DPM in Operations Manager
 You can use monitor and report on the health and status of DPM servers using System Center Operations Manager Management Packs for DPM.
-DPM provides the following management packs:
+DPM provides the following management packs, use these as applicable for the DPM version you are using:

 -   **Reporting management pack** (Microsoft.SystemCenter.DataProtectionManager.Reporting.mp) - Collects and displays reporting data from all DPM servers, and exposes a set of Operations Manager warehouse views for DPM.
 You can query these views to generate custom reports.